xamantra/zyte/context.md

 ---

 ## 8. Recent Improvements & Rationale
+- **In-Memory Caching with Pre-warming**: Added a configurable, in-memory caching layer to dramatically improve performance for repeated requests.
+The cache is pre-warmed at server startup to ensure even the first page load is fast.
+This reduces server load and latency.
 - **Automated CSS injection:** SSR now automatically injects a `<link rel="stylesheet">` tag for matching `.css` files for both app and route components.
 This reduces manual errors and keeps templates clean.
 - **No hardcoded CSS links in templates:** CLI generators no longer add `<link rel="stylesheet">` tags; injection is handled by SSR for consistency.
 - **Static file serving for `/routes/...`:** The server now maps `/routes/...` URLs to `src/routes/...` for assets like CSS, ensuring correct loading for all routes and simplifying asset management.